Lramseyer/vaporview/README.md

 ### Next/Previous Edge

-To move the marker to the nearest edge _**of the selected signal**_, you can either click the control bar buttons, or use **Ctrl + Left/Right** Arrow (similar to how in the text editor, you can move the marker to a word boundary) Alternatively, VaporView also supports the Verdi bindings of using **"N"** and **"Shift + N"** to go to the next and previous edge respectively.
+To move the marker to the nearest edge _**of the selected signal**_, you can either click the control bar buttons, or use the **Left/Right** Arrow Keys.
+Alternatively, VaporView also supports the Verdi bindings of using **"N"** and **"Shift + N"** to go to the next and previous edge respectively.
+If no signals are selected, the marker will step forward or backward 1 time unit.

 To move to the next positive edge or negative edge, you will have to use the control bar buttons.
 This only applies to single bit waveforms.